schadis/DMWC-Hunter/README.md

 # DMWC-HunterMod
-Mod with additional functions (base frome BiggieSmallsRIP)
+-Mod with additional functions (base frome BiggieSmallsRIP) -Ground funktions and shots are working (tranqshot is in testing) -Maybe I also need to change some values.